 The District shall publish warnings to the colleges and District community about crimes that are considered to represent a continuing threat to other students and employees in a manner that is timely and will aid in the prevention of similar crimes.
 In the event that a situation arises, either on campus or off campus, that, in the judgment of the District Public Safety Department, constitutes a continuing threat, a campus-wide "timely warning" will be issued through the District e-mail system to students, faculty, and staff.
-The information shall be disseminated by the District-Director of Public Safety Department, by phone or in person at the District Public Safety Department, by phone or in person at the District Public Safety Office.
+The information shall be disseminated by the District-Director of Public Safety Department in a manner that aids in the prevention of similar crimes.
+Anyone with information warranting a timely warning should report the circumstances to the District Public Safety Department, by phone or in person at the District Public Safety Office.
 The District shall not be required to provide a timely warning with respect to crimes reported to a pastoral or professional counselor.